top of page

 1933-1939::The City of Alanville

-From miniature city to beautifying provincial and national capitals.
+From a miniature city to the beautification of provincial and national capitals.

 1939::17-Year-Old Roderick Clack in His City of Alanville